zbohenick/crud/README.md

 # Tests

-After Scaffold Files are created in the folders...
+After Scaffolding, Files are created in the folders...
 1. Controllers
 2. Fixtures
 3. Models